anontechnology/documentation/docs/tutorials/reports.md

 ## Types of reports

-### Users percent change
+### Data subjects percent change
-This report measures the change in total number of users whom the system has data for from one period (day, week, month, quarter, or year) to the next.
-At the end of each period, if the percent change in users when compared to the end of the previous period falls in the provided range (or if no range is speecified), this report will send a notification.
-For example, if you expect the number of users in your vault to grow by at least 1% each month, and having less growth than this is cause for concern, you could create a users-percent-change report with a maximum value of 1, an alert level of "warning", and a monthly frequency.
-This would then send a warning notification each month if the total number of users in the system is less than 1% higher than it was the previous month.
+This report measures the change in total number of data subjects whom the system has data for from one period (day, week, month, quarter, or year) to the next.
+At the end of each period, if the percent change in data subjects when compared to the end of the previous period falls in the provided range (or if no range is speecified), this report will send a notification.
+For example, if you expect the number of data subjects in your vault to grow by at least 1% each month, and having less growth than this is cause for concern, you could create a data-subjects-percent-change report with a maximum value of 1, an alert level of "warning", and a monthly frequency.
+This would then send a warning notification each month if the total number of data subjects in the system is less than 1% higher than it was the previous month.

 ### Activity volume
 This report measures how much vault activity is happening; that is, how many data points are being read, written, and/or deleted by API calls to the vault server.
 At the end of each period, if the total amount of activity recorded since the start of the period falls in the provided range, this report will send a notification.
 To specify a subset of activity to report on, additional parameters can be specified to filter activity by application, attribute, and/or event type.
 If an application is specified, only API calls performed by that application will be measured.
 If an attribute is specified, only reads, writes, and deletes to datapoints belonging to that attribute will be measured.
 Specifying an event type allows you to narrow down activity to either only measuring reads, only measuring writes, or only measuring deletes.